The Traveling Gavel

-- The gavel can only be captured when at least 3 qualified members of a raiding club announce their intention and travel to the host club to lay claim to the gavel.
+- The gavel can only be captured when at least 3 qualified members (for in person only, see Note below on Hybrid and Virtual) of a raiding club announce their intention and travel to the host club to lay claim to the gavel.

 - If two or more qualified clubs attempt to capture the gavel on the same meeting, the gavel goes to the club whose meeting location is furthest.

 - If visiting clubs are equidistant, the gavel goes to the club sending more members.